acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 ### 1.6.2 Idioms and Collocations

-Primary markables in idioms and collocations, if identifiable in automated pre-annotation.
+Primary markables in idioms and collocations.

 > (28) *It sent Kate into the pits when she learned from her "friend" Martha, who seemed to get off on laying bad trips on people, that Harvey was getting it on with Carol.* \[Gib94, p.265\]